 Knowing What Limits Yield Could Help Manage Input Costs

-Compaction – Whether across the field or in furrow, compaction can quickly rob profits from a field.
-It takes time to break through established compaction but limiting creation of new compaction is easily controlled by watching field conditions and planter settings closely.
+Whether across the field or in furrow, compaction can quickly rob profits from a field.
+It takes time to break through established compaction.
+Limiting creation of new compaction is easily controlled by watching field conditions and planter settings closely.